ganehag/open-modbusgateway/README.md

    ```
    make package/open-modbusgateway/compile V=s
    ```
-   The output will be located as specified in the build documentation.
+   The output will be located in a subfolder of the `bin/` directory, such as; `bin/packages/i386_pentium4/base/`.

-   Follow these steps to compile and integrate the open-modbusgateway into your OpenWRT build.
-For further customization and advanced options, see the OpenWRT developer documentation.